-Your Responsibility Your Safety Your Rights Always respect others, including other students, Always behave well when travelling.
-To be safe when travelling. drivers and the public.
+Your Responsibility Your Safety Your Rights Always respect others, including other learners, Always behave well when travelling. • To be safe when travelling. drivers and the public.
 Always follow the driver's instructions when travelling.
 To be treated fairly and with respect.
 Always respect vehicles and property.
 You must not distract drivers.
-To tell someone if somebody or something is causing you Always be polite.
+To tell someone if somebody or something is causing you • Always be polite.
 Always cross the road safely and sensibly. problems.
-Never drop litter. , Not to be bullied or picked on 1 Always travel by a safe route.
-1 Always obey the law.
+Never drop litter.
+Not to be bullied or picked on. - Always travel by a safe route. • Always obey the law.
+Always obey the law.